Longing to Know Fully As I Am Fully Known

 Buber believed every genuine I–Thou encounter ultimately points toward what he called the Eternal Thou.

+Scripture says something even more astonishing.
 The Eternal Thou already knows us completely.

 When Jesus says,